 Nazia Kazi is available to speak to community-based organizations, college campuses, and workplaces about Islamophobia, U.S. racism, and empire.
-She has delivered keynotes and public lectures, held roundtables and workshops, and spoken on panels on matters related to anti-Muslim sentiment, xenophobia, racial inequality, and U.S. imperialism.
+She regularly delivers keynotes, public lectures, and workshops on matters related to anti-Muslim sentiment, xenophobia, racial inequality, and U.S. imperialism.

 Please contact Nazia Kazi regarding booking information and speaker fees.

 Select speaking engagements:

 Islamophobia, White Supremacy, and US Empire.
 Public lecture at William Paterson University.
 April 2019.

 Islamophobia, Race, and Global Politics.
 Keynote at American Studies Graduate Student Conference, Stockton University.
 April 2019.